invopop/gobl.docs/quick-start/cli.md

 The envelop command performed a few tasks to create a complete envelope:

+1. Prepared the document type with the `-t note.Message` flag.
-1. Validated the message object to check it contains the required fields, and added the message schema: `https://gobl.org/draft-0/note/message`.
+2. Validated the message object to check it contains the required fields, and added the message schema: `https://gobl.org/draft-0/note/message`.
-2. Wrapped the document inside an envelope defined with the JSON schema `https://gobl.org/draft-0/envelope`.
+3. Wrapped the document inside an envelope defined with the JSON schema `https://gobl.org/draft-0/envelope`.
-3. Generated a `head` element containing a unique UUIDv1 for the envelope and a digest of the document (`doc`) contents.
+4. Generated a `head` element containing a unique UUIDv1 for the envelope and a digest of the document (`doc`) contents.
-4. Added a [JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515) to the `sigs` array.
+5. Added a [JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515) to the `sigs` array.
+6. Output the JSON data with indenting, set by the `-i` flag.

 > **TIP:** you can checkout the contents of the JSON Web Signature by copying and pasting it on the website [jwt.io](https://jwt.io).